 PicMonkey has a modern, hip touch in its professionally-designed templates, which tend to feature strong photography.
 All are customizable, after a slight learning curve.

 Photovisi’s focus is collage banners, and its simple interface provides templates and easy photo uploads.
 Terrific for personal use.

 Just how easy is it to create a banner?
 We visited YouTube (naturally!) to learn.
-Here’s a short summary drawn from a few videos, so you understand some of the basic steps of creating a banner with Canva.
+Here’s a quick video that will walk you through the process of simply creating Youtube banners without using Photoshop:

 Before you start thinking about how your YouTube banner will look, you should first understand how it needs to work.
 You need a banner that displays properly across different platforms, including mobile phones, tablets, desktop computers, and televisions.

 To ensure display consistency, use these guidelines for YouTube banner dimensions from Google:

 We’ll explain more about how important these dimensions are later, but keep them in mind as you start considering content for the center of your YouTube banner template, which is the sweet spot for a terrific banner.